top of page

 Light Bulb Disposal Costs

-• Recycling costs vary, depending on the type of light bulb, the number of bulbs, and whether or not transportation is included
+• Recycling costs vary, depending on the type of light bulb, number of bulbs, and whether or not transportation is included

 • It is best to seek out at least three quotes